 Life is a dance within culture, between cultures, as we are constantly moving from place to place, from language to language, from a dance practice to another.
 Dance is an invitation for encounters beyond language.
 It is about exploration, transformation and communion.

-Since my early childhood in West-Africa, my life has been about involving new communities.
+Since my early childhood in Cameroon, my life has been about involving new communities.
 Always an outsider, trying to understand emic languages (spoken or in movement).
 This early anthropological eye moved me towards Anthropology and the practice of ethnography: in Tanzania, in Western Contemporary Dance, in Senegal.